 From the Catholic Messenger:

 "It's our loss and their gain," Bishop Martin Amos of the Davenport Diocese said.
 "I have enjoyed working with Bishop-Designate Gruss as he has taken on increasingly challenging assignments from director of vocations to chancellor to vice rector of the Pontifical North American College at the Vatican to rector of Sacred Heart Cathedral.
 His love of God and of the people he serves will sustain him as chief shepherd for the people of the Diocese of Rapid City."
-Read the rest of the Messenger story.

 From the Quad-City Times: